MobiusL/bASIC-FAQ/README.md

 If you are outside the US and wish to call, please consider Google Talk or Skype as cheap alternatives to calling from a landline.

-Tom has previously stated that PM-ing him is not the fastes way to get a response.
+Tom has previously stated that PM-ing him is not the fastes way to get a response; it is last on his list of priorities.
 [(Source)](https://bitcointalk.org/index.php?topic=79637.msg1308426#msg1308426)

 Tom is also often available on IRC in both #bitcoin and #btcfpga on Freenode.